-Sample Final Student Evaluation Form
+Sa

-Course No.
+Course No. Course Tit e:

-Course Title:

-Final Student Evaluation
+Final Studer nt Evaluation

-Student Name: Term: Year:
+udent Name: Term: Ye Year:

-U -2 -1 +1 +2 +3
+U -2 -1 + + +

-Course Objective #1 To be written in for particular course
+Course Objective #1 To be writ ten in for particular cours e

-Course Objective #2 To be written in for particular course
+Course Objective #2 To be writ ten in for particular cours e

-Course Objective #3 To be written in for particular course
+Course Objective #3 To be writ ten in for particular cours e

-Course Objective #4 To be written in for particular course
+Course Objective #4 To be writ ten in for particular cours e

-Demonstrates mastery of course content
+Demonstrates mastery of course e content

-Completes assignments in a timely manner
+Completes assignments in a time nely manner

 Writes effectively

 Integrates theory and practice

-Questions and criticizes constructively
+Questions and criticizes constru ictively

-Critically evaluates ideas and issues
+Critically evaluates ideas and is sues

-Generalizes cogently from specifics
+Generalizes cogently from spec ifics

-Supports arguments with evidence
+Supports arguments with evider nce

 Organizes thought well

-Exhibits creativity and originality
+Exhibits creativity and original ity

 Takes criticism constructively

 Shows self-understanding

-Areas needing further attention and effort, with suggestions: (some examples follow) Consistently turning in assignments late disrupted the learning process, especially when you did not have an assignment prepared that was being used in class on the day it was due.
-Perhaps you need to take a look at how you are organizing your time.

-You were a little timid in your critique of ideas, though when you did "take on" an idea, you often showed good insight.
-Keep working at constructive criticism of ideas, drawing on your own strengths in the area of learning from your practice.

-Areas showing special strengths: (some examples follow)

-Your work was strongest when you were relating theory to practice.
-It seems important to you to have concrete examples...you did an especially nice job of using illustrations from your experience to illuminate the theoretical materials we studied.

-Your sensitivity to others' feelings and opinions in the group helped to stimulate open discussion.
+reas needing further attention and edisrupted the learning process, edithe day it was due.
+Perhaps you were a little timid in your critique working at constructive criticism reas showing special strengths: (some work was strongest when you we examplesyou did an especially specially when you did now need to take a look at how e of ideas, though when you of ideas, drawing on your ne examples follow) ere relating theory to prac t have an assignyou are organiou did "take on own strengths tice.
+It seems in ment pre zing your " an idea, in the are pared the time. you often a of learn to you to nt was be n showed ning from ing used good ins m your pr in class sight.
+K actice.

+Professor:

-Grade: Professor:
+Grade: